dileeptiku/MendixSecurityAudit/README.md

 to compile the audit generator code.

 Then after compiled type:
-`node script.js`
+node --max-old-space-size=4096 scriptpages.js

 This will start running the script.
-Once the script has completed you will have an excel file named Mendix Security Document.
+Once the script has completed you will have an excel file named MendixSecurityDocumentPages.xlsx.